pakoti/Awesome_SOC1/Notes/SANS-SEC450.md

 ## Defending a Flat Network

-Flat Network means network has no segmentation.
+Flat Network means network has no segmentation:

 • Harder to define and detect bad when all traffic is allowed
 • Incidents will escalate quickly